 Then I saw a flyer for a two-and-a-half-day mindfulness meditation retreat.

 Like many people, I had tried to meditate before and, like many, I found it extremely difficult.
 My mind wandered so much that I couldn’t concentrate for more than 10 seconds, and then only if I was listening to music.
 My back bothered me as well, which made sitting still very hard.
 The benefits of meditation seemed elusive, since nobody had explained to me why the practice was beneficial, aside from the Herculean task of quieting my mind.
 But since I found no other remedies for my condition, I decided to go to the retreat.

 Afterwards, using the mindfulness practices I learned, I began a simple daily meditation practice.
 Little by little, my anxiety loosened its grip and my sense of self became more fluid.
 I became less resistant to my emotions, and my compassion for others grew as a result.
 My mind did settle down; I found periods of quiet stillness that I had never experienced before.

 I also clearly saw that what and how I was feeling was not who I am.

-Now, years later, I’ve taught mindfulness to thousands of students and learned how different people relate to this practice.
+Now, years later, I’ve taught mindfulness to thousands of students through InsightLA (where I am a senior teacher and have been given teacher authorization from Jack Kornfield and Trudy Goodman) and as the Director of Mindful USC.
+I’ve learned how different people relate to this practice.
 I’ve heard their misconceptions about mindfulness, and I’ve sought a variety of analogies to explain the practice and why we practice, especially to those who come to mindfulness with a great deal of healthy skepticism.
-If you’re wondering about mindfulness, how to practice it, and how it can apply to you, simply contact me.